tektoncd/pipeline/docs/tutorial.md

             name: skaffold-image-leeroy-web
 ```

-The pipelineRun will create the taskRuns corresponding to each task and collect
+The PipelineRun will create the TaskRuns corresponding to each Task and collect
 the results.

 To apply the yaml files use the following command, you will need to apply the
-`deploy-task` if you want to run the pipeline.
+`deploy-task` if you want to run the Pipeline.

 ```bash
 kubectl apply -f <name-of-file.yaml>
 ```

-To see the output of the pipelineRun, use the following command:
+To see the output of the PipelineRun, use the following command:

 ```bash
 kubectl get pipelineruns/tutorial-pipeline-run-1 -o yaml